gfk-ba/meteor-notifications/readme.md

 Object with the default options for the notifications

 ## defaultOptionsByType
-Object with keys for each notification type.
-Values are an object identical to defaultOptions
+Object with the default options for the notifications for specific types